riopapa/blackPhoto/README.md

 ## Comments

-- Android SDK API 27 or above
+- Android SDK API 30 or above
-- Signature png file is required
 - secrete.xml should be provided by yourself for google maps api key
 ```
 <?xml version="1.0" encoding="utf-8"?>